-We chose 64Cu to take advantage of the favorable nuclear characteristics of this radioisotope and its availability with high specific activity (20).
-In a practical sense, 64Cu is a convenient radioisotope for preclinical screening.
-The 12.7-h half-life of 64Cu provides the flexibility to prepare doses for whole cohorts of mice in a single labeling.
-The long half-life of 64Cu is also suitable for peptide-based probes, which normally require a flexible radiolabeling condition and longer circulation times to achieve optimal targeting and uptake (21).
-The NOTA family of chelators can be easily labeled in mild conditions, and the resulting complexes are resistant to transmetallation (12).
+We choose copper-64 to take advantage of the favorable nuclear characteristics of this radioisotope and its availability with high specific activity (19).
+In a practical sense, copper-64 is a convenient radioisotope for preclinical screening.
+The 12.7 hr half-life of copper-64 provides the flexibility to prepare doses for whole cohorts of mice in a single labeling.
+The long half-life of copper-64 is also suitable for peptide-based probes, which normally require flexible radiolabeling condition and longer circulation times to achieve optimal targeting and uptake (20).
+The NOTA family of chelators, can be easily labeled in mild conditions and the resulting complexes are resistant to transmetallation (12).

-As expected from the previous structureactivity relationship data, all the probes exhibited a low micromolar affinity for collagen.
-Although CBP1, CBP3, and CBP7 showed an affinity comparable to that of the established probe EP-3533, the collagen affinity of CBP5 and CBP6 was somewhat lower.
-Although all 5 probes displayed collagen affinity in the low micromolar range, their performance in the bleomycin mouse model of pulmonary fibrosis was diverse.
-The pharmacokinetic profile was similar for all the probes in terms of blood clearance of radioactivity, but the metabolic stability varied substantively from one probe to another, with CBP7 being the most metabolically stable.
+As expected from the previous structure activity relationship data, all the probes exhibited a low micromolar affinity for collagen.
+While CBP1, CBP3, and CBP7 showed comparable affinity to that of the established probe EP-3533, the collagen affinity of CBP5 and CBP6 was somewhat lower.
+Although all five probes displayed collagen affinity in the low micromolar range, their performance in the bleomycin mouse model of pulmonary fibrosis was diverse.
+The pharmacokinetic profile was very similar for all the probes in terms of blood clearance of radioactivity, but the metabolic stability varied substantively from one probe to another with CBP7 being the most metabolically stable.

 An unexpected finding in this work was that the peptide with 3 NODAGA chelators (CBP7) showed much higher uptake in fibrotic lung than the peptides with 1 NODAGA chelator.
 This is likely due to the greater in vivo metabolic stability associated with this probe.
-The 3 large hydrophilic chelators in CBP7 appear to block peptidase activity.
-CBP7 also contains an unnatural amino acid (4,4'-biphenylalanine) at the C terminus, but we note that CBP3 also contained an unnatural amino acid (2-napthylalanine) at its C terminus but CBP3 was much less stable in vivo.
-In a different family of peptides, we previously showed that conjugating a chelating group at both the C and the N terminus of the peptide effectively blocked peptidase degradation (22).
-However, CBP7 showed remarkably high metabolic stability despite the absence of a chelator at the C terminus.
+The three large hydrophilic chelators in CBP7 appear to block peptidase activity.
+CBP7 also contains an unnatural amino acid (4,4'-biphenylalanine) at the C-terminus, but we note that CBP3 also contained an unnatural amino acid (2-napthylalanine) at its C-terminus but CBP3 was much less stable in vivo.
+In a different family of peptides we previously showed that conjugating a chelating group at both the C- and N-terminus of the peptide effectively blocked peptidase degradation (21).
+However CBP7 showed remarkably high metabolic stability despite the absence of a chelator at the Cterminus.
 CBP7 remained intact in the blood over time, which allows for greater accumulation in fibrotic tissues.
-CBP6 also showed good metabolic stability, but this was offset by 6-fold-lower collagen affinity than CBP7.
-The high metabolic stability of CBP7 may also explain its higher kidney retention; the intact probe is likely retained by the kidneys, whereas metabolites in the form of the simple 64Cu-NODAGA chelate are more likely cleared.
+CBP6 also showed good metabolic stability but this was offset by 6-fold lower collagen affinity as compared to CBP7.
+The high metabolic stability of CBP7 may also explain its higher kidney retention; the intact probe is likely retained by the kidneys, while metabolites in the form of the simple Cu-NODAGA chelate are more likely cleared.

-The goal of this work was to develop a PET imaging probe to enable early detection and staging of lung fibrosis.
-A successful probe must fulfill the following criteria: high uptake in the fibrotic lungs, specificity for disease, low retention in off-target organs, and high targetto-background ratios.
-Although it is difficult to optimize for all these parameters concurrently, the compounds synthesized in this small series could be ranked with respect to their desirability for further translation.
+The goal of this work is to develop a PET imaging probe to enable early detection and staging of lung fibrosis.
+A successful probe must fulfill the following criteria (1) high uptake in the fibrotic lungs, (2) specificity for disease, (3) low retention in off-target organs and (4) high target-to-background ratios.

+While it is difficult to optimize for all these parameters concurrently, the compounds synthesized in this small series could be ranked with respect to their desirability for further translation.
 CBP7 proved superior in this regard, as well as with respect to metabolic stability.
-CBP7 also correlates well ($r^2 = 0.83$, P < 0.0001) with lung hydroxyproline (total collagen), demonstrating the ability of the probe to stage disease.
+CBP7 also correlates well ( $r^2 = 0.83$ , P < 0.0001) with lung hydroxyproline (total collagen) demonstrating the ability of the probe to stage disease.